-MENA is not a homogenous entity, the degree of exposure to food-related COVID risks differ considerably across countries in the region.
-GCC countries face a relative minimum degree of risk where the countries secured their food supply through ensuring enormous reserves, facilitating imports by giving up restrictive import requirements and minimizing the risk by diversifying providers.
-Moreover, their relatively limited agricultural production and low agricultural exports lowered the probability of being subjected to COVID-19-associated supply risks to domestic production.
-Further, their edge lies in having modernized well established capital intensive value chains that significantly helped in mitigating the crisis impact.
+The MENA region is not a homogenous entity; the degree of exposure to food-related COVID risks differs considerably across countries in the region.
+GCC countries face a relative minimum degree of risk, where the countries secured their food supply through ensuring enormous reserves, facilitating imports by giving up restrictive import requirements, and minimizing the risk by diversifying providers.
+Moreover, their relatively limited agricultural production and low agricultural exports lowered the probability of being subjected to supply risks to domestic production due to the pandemic.
+Further, their edge lies in having modernized, well-established, and capital-intensive value chains that significantly helped in mitigating the crisis impact.
 Realizing this fact, they responded by intensifying such chains and their international linkages.
-Although they have very strong affordability pillar, they still need to address a descending utilization pillar having one of the highest diabetes and obesity worldwide with no sign of improvement.
-Having the majority of the population, in some GCC countries, as migrant workers, "the invisible martyrs of the food system"26, suffering from variable degrees of social and legal discrimination is another major jeopardy.
-In many cases they are not covered by social security schemes in addition to enduring restricted labor rights.
+Although they have a very strong affordability pillar, they still need to address a descending utilization pillar having one of the highest diabetes and obesity worldwide with no sign of improvement.
+Migrant workers, who represent the majority of the population in some GCC countries, "the invisible martyrs of the food system,"26 suffer from variable degrees of social and legal discrimination, which is another major jeopardy.
+In many cases, they are not covered by social security schemes in addition to enduring restricted labor rights.
 All such factors need extreme scrutiny and reform in order to empower the ability of a considerable segment of the population in general and in the face of the current crisis in particular.

-Other countries in the region face a higher degree of risk due to the relatively high rates of food import dependency as well as the high food expenditure shares which makes them more prone to shocks on the demand side.
-This includes Egypt, Algeria, Yemen, Iraq, Jordan and Palestine.
+Other countries in the region face a higher degree of risk due to the relatively high rates of food import dependency as well as the high food expenditure shares, which makes them more prone to shocks on the demand side.
+This includes Egypt, Algeria, Yemen, Iraq, Jordan, and Palestine.
 From this perspective, the risk is a bit minimized for Morocco and Tunisia having relatively lower food import dependency.
-Other factors like conflict in Syria and Yemen, financial crises and political unrest in Lebanon and instability in Iraq magnify the risk.
-Institutional factors like corruption, deficient and weak demographic aspects, absence of efficient social security systems in many cases undermine the ability of governments in providing the needed protection from the consequences of COVID-19 especially for the most vulnerable, marginalized and poor strata.
+Other factors - like conflict in Syria and Yemen, financial crises and political unrest in Lebanon, and instability in Iraq - magnify the risk.
+Institutional factors, such as corruption, deficient and weak demographic aspects, and the absence of efficient social security systems, in many cases undermine the ability of governments to provide the needed protection from the consequences of COVID-19, especially for the most vulnerable, marginalized, and poor strata.